 Some foreign investors buy negative yield bonds if they expect it will fetch more profitable returns as compared to other asset class returns.
-For e.g. some foreign investors were of the view that yen will appreciate in the future and hold negative yield bonds denominated in yen after a certain period yen did jump drastically which leads to huge capital gain from currency appreciation even after accounting for negative yield.
+For e.g., some foreign investors were of the view that the yen would appreciate in the future and hold negative yield bonds denominated in yen after a certain period, the yen did jump drastically, which leads to huge capital gain from currency appreciation even after accounting for negative yield.

 Best Strategies to Deal with Negative Yield Bonds

 The following are the best strategies to deal with negative yield bonds.

 The passive approach involves constructing a portfolio to replicate the returns of the bond index, whereas an active portfolio approach involves selecting securities based on unique characteristics and their associated correlations, which determine how they perform on a consolidated basis to achieve a return that outperforms the index.
 An active manager can minimize the impact of negative yields by adding value in a bond portfolio to take advantage of a relative basis, tactical opportunity to outperform the broader market.